Thomas Woltz: Early life

-Woltz earned a bachelor’s degree in architectural design, architectural history, and studio art, and later master’s degrees in both architecture and landscape architecture from the University of Virginia.
+Woltz earned a bachelor's degree in architectural design, architectural history, and studio art, and later master's degrees in both architecture and landscape architecture from the University of Virginia.

 Career

 After receiving his undergraduate degree from the University of Virginia in 1990, Woltz moved to Venice, Italy, where he worked at architecture firm Giorgio Bellavitis in addition to leading the University of Virginia's summer program for architecture students.
 He returned to the University of Virginia in 1994 to resume his studies in architecture and landscape architecture, receiving master's degrees for each subject in 1996 and 1997, respectively.
 Upon graduation, Woltz started working at what was then Nelson Byrd Landscape Architects, under his former professor Warren T. Byrd, Jr., and partner Susan Nelson.
-In 2003, Woltz became named partner of Nelson Byrd Woltz Landscape Architects, and in 2013, the firm’s sole proprietor.
+In 2003, Woltz became named partner of Nelson Byrd Woltz Landscape Architects, and its sole proprietor in 2013.

-Throughout his career, Woltz has completed projects in the United States, New Zealand, Canada, Italy, Australia, and the United Kingdom.

-Personal life

-Woltz lives in Charlottesville, Virginia and New York.

-Projects

-NBW’s project at Orongo Station in Young Nick's Head, Poverty Bay, New Zealand, which Woltz led, illustrates the firm’s integration of multiple disciplines, such as “art, architecture, agriculture, ecological, and cultural reclamation”, into a single site.
-The project included the restoration of an old homestead, new buildings, domestic gardens, reconfigured wetlands, a reforested coastline, and expanded access to a Maori burial ground across a 1,200-hectare property.